20 AWESOME Things To Do In Rarotonga With Kids.

 Best things to do in Rarotonga with kids!

 I promised value for money in this post, didn’t I?
 Well, if you are in Avarua on Happy Hour at The Palace (and if you aren’t, you should make sure that you are) you are in serious luck.
-A burger at The Palace costs $3.50 on a Wednesday or Friday evening.
+A burger at The Palace costs $3 NZD on a Wednesday evening.

 This is one tip that is well worth noting (now) for a great evening in town.
-Grab a burger and go for a wander around the beautiful port area of Avarua.
-It’s great for the kids – but trust me, eating a burger in the golden hour in tropical paradise is hard to beat.
+Grab a burger and go for a wander around the beautiful port area of the Avatiu Harbour.
+It’s great for the kids – and trust me, eating a burger in the golden hour in tropical paradise is hard to beat.

 Best things to do in Rarotonga with kids!

 The main playground in Rarotonga is at Punanga Nui Market (there is even a filtered water fountain here).
-And there is also a second playground on the south side of the islands at YWAM in Vaimaanga.
+Plus there is a second, smaller playground on the south side of the islands at YWAM in Vaimaanga.
+Or cafes like Tiare Cafe in Muri have a great outdoor playground that will keep the kids happy.

 The awesome playground at Punanga Nui Markets, in Avarua Rarotonga.
 Best things to do in Rarotonga with kids!